intelia-agility/mlspecialisation/usecase2/README.md

 <img src="./images/xgb_imp.png" alt="drawing" width="800" style="border: 2px solid  gray;"/>

-From the chart we can spot that user_id and product_id was the top two strongest features.
-That justified the inclusion of user_id and product_id by target_encoding.
+From the chart we can spot that user_id and product_id were the top two strongest features.
+That justified our decision of including user_id and product_id by target_encoding.

 ###  Recommendation Solutions
     Note: The following analysis can be found in the 03-Recommendation-FastAI.ipynb and 03-Recommendation-Surprise.ipynb.

 There are different implementations of recommendation system.
+For instance, KNN, Matrix Decomposition, Collaborative Filter, and DNN.
 In this case study, we compared two technolgies:

 - SVD